kkamara/kkamara/README.md

   Nationality: I have a UK passport.
 I was born and raised in Lewisham, south east London.
 I am from Lagos, Nigeria on my father's side.
 I am also from Sierra Leone.
 I have visited Lagos, Nigeria, twice.

   [My Anime List](https://github.com/kkamara/anime-list).

-  I have an alarm that goes off at 8pm every day (including weekends) that tells me to wind down.
-This means to stop doing any work and to get ready for bed.

   I use the free Windows app [f.lux](https://justgetflux.com) for making the computer screen easier on the eyes.